 6. Pulicat Lake – Andhra Pradesh

-Considered as one of the largest lakes in India, Pulicat Lake is brackish in nature-It is salty, and at the same time, the water of the Lake is fresh.
+Considered one of the largest natural lakes in India, Pulicat Lake is brackish in nature-It is salty, and at the same time, the water of the Lake is fresh.
 After Chilika Lake, it is the second-largest lagoon in India.
 It nestles between Tamil Nadu and Andhra Pradesh.
-The Lake is primarily dedicated to activities like fishing and birds watching.
-During autumn and spring, you will find here an array of different birds’ species.
-The place is apt for vacation since there are many resorts around, where you can stay and enjoy the nature.
-Also, you can explore villages around.
+The Lake is primarily dedicated to activities like fishing and bird watching.
+During autumn and spring, you will find here an array of different birds species.
+The place is apt for vacation since there are many resorts around, where you can stay and enjoy nature.
+Also, you can explore the villages around.

 Area – 450 square km

 Depth –10 m